GimokYun/nomadcoder-vanilla-js-second/README.md

 # nomadcoder-vanilla-js-second
-The Second Vanilla JS in Nomadcoder to learn JS.
+It's from the second Vanilla JS course in Nomadcoder to learn JS.